What can you find in our manual?

 Manual Topics

 Project description: What?
 Project description: Why?
 Project description: By who?
 Project description: For whom?
 Project description: How did we develop this toolkit?
 How to use this toolkit? - Guidelines How to use this toolkit? - Stepping Stones * Teambuilding & Empowerment * * Art & Culture * * Media (audio/video/images) * * Body, Movement & Senses * * Expert & On The Go * * Storytelling * How to use this toolkit? - Elaborated Themes Tips&Tricks Tips&Tricks: How do people learn better?
-Tips&Tricks: Intercultural learning Tips&Tricks: Working with and in groups Background information Tips&Tricks: Methods Tips&Tricks: Attitude of the instructor Background information: Social-emotional skills and competences * Communication skills * * Cultural awareness, expression and identity formation * * Digital competences * * Empowerment * * Fun * * Imagination, creativity and learning to learn * * Intercultural understanding * * Narrative thinking * * Reading and writing * * Speaking and listening * * Vocabulary * * Grammar * * Expressions / sayings * * Memory * * Oral language skills * * Sentence construction * * Rhyme / poetry * * Spelling * * Pronunciation * * Online-proof * Background information: Evaluation of the learning
+Tips&Tricks: Intercultural learning Tips&Tricks: Working with and in groups Tips&Tricks: Methods Tips&Tricks: Attitude of the instructor Background information Background information: Social-emotional skills and competences * Communication skills * * Cultural awareness, expression and identity formation * * Digital competences * * Empowerment * * Fun * * Imagination, creativity and learning to learn * * Intercultural understanding * * Narrative thinking * * Reading and writing * * Speaking and listening * * Vocabulary * * Grammar * * Expressions / sayings * * Memory * * Oral language skills * * Sentence construction * * Rhyme / poetry * * Spelling * * Pronunciation * * Online-proof * Background information: Evaluation of the learning

 Project description: What?